NicEkm/RSA_encryption/README.md

 # RSA_encryption

-My aim is to show as clearly as possible, how to use RSA to encrypt messages between two clients that are communicating for example via messages.
+My aim is to show as clearly as possible, how to use RSA to encrypt messages between two clients that are communicating for example through HTTP-requests.
+I will try to add more scenarios in the future.

 ## Scenario